Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Results Discussion

-Deviations from classical Kittel scaling ($\mathrm{\gamma = 0.5}$) have been seen in cases where the domain walls exhibit fractal-like non-integer dimensionality\autocite{catalan2008} and in the thin-film (\ie $\mathrm{t_{film} \approx d_{DW}}$) regime, due to ferroelastic effects and interactions between the substrate-film interface and the film surface.\autocite{pompe1993, pertsev1995, nesterov2013} In the case of fractal domains in \ch{BiFeO3}\autocite{catalan2008}, the deviation from classical Kittel scaling is attributed to a widening of the domain wall due to magnetoelectric coupling at the domain walls.
-We do observe a widening of the domain wall, likely resulting from coupling between the ferroelastic and ferroelectric order parameters, leading to a strain gradient at the domain walls.
-This coupling may play a similar role to the magnetoelectric coupling in the former case, despite the domain walls in the \ch{WO3} films being straight rather than fractal-like.
-In the thin film regime, a more complete analysis\autocite{pertsev1995} of the elastic state of the film and its interaction with the substrate was performed explicitly for tetragonal films, yielding either linear scaling of the domain size with film thickness or a divergence of domain size in the thin film limit.
-Although the film thickness and domain spacing in our films are of comparable magnitude, it is unclear whether this result is relevant to our films, considering they are triclinic rather than tetragonal.
-Further investigation of the scaling behavior in these films is required.
-For thicknesses larger than \qtyrange{200}{250}{\nano\meter}, the film relaxes to the bulk monoclinic phase and no polar domains are present.
+Similar deviations from classical Kittel scaling ($\mathrm{\gamma = 0.5}$) have been seen in cases where domain walls are broadened due to magnetoelectric coupling\autocite{catalan2008} and in the thin-film (\ie $\mathrm{t_{film} \approx d_{DW}}$) regime due to ferroelastic effects and interactions between the substrate-film interface and the film surface.\autocite{pompe1993, pertsev1995, nesterov2013} In our case, we do indeed also observe a widening of the domain walls (see Fig.\ \ref{fig:stem}a) that likely results from coupling between the structural and polar order parameters, giving rise to a strain gradient at the domain walls.
+For thicknesses larger than \qty{250}{\nano\meter}, the film relaxes to the bulk monoclinic phase and no polar domains are present.